-Here are five ways anyone can work smarter from Belle Beth Cooper, content crafter at Buffer, the social media management tool that lets you schedule, automate, and analyze social-media updates.
+Here are five ways anyone can work smarter from Belle Beth Cooper, content crafter at Buffer, the maker of a social media management tool that lets you schedule, automate, and analyze social media updates.
 (She's also co-founder of Exist.)

 One of the things I love about the culture at Buffer is the emphasis on working smarter, not harder.
-Our team is all about getting plenty of sleep, exercise, and recreation time, so our time spent working is as productive as it can be.
+Our team is all about getting plenty of sleep, exercise, and recreation, so our time spent working is as productive as it can be.

 Working harder can be an easy habit to slip into, though.
-Sometimes it's hard to switch off at the end of the day or take time out on the weekend and stop thinking about work.
-With a startup of my own to run, I find this even harder to manage.
+Sometimes it's difficult to switch off at the end of the day or take time out on the weekend and stop thinking about work.
+I find this challenging, with a startup of my own to run.
 Whenever I'm not working on Buffer I'm working on Exist, and it's easy to fall into a pattern of "always working" rather than working smart.

 Here are five ways to avoid that trap:

 1. Take more breaks.
 In one of my favorite books, Stephen Covey tells a story about a woodcutter whose saw gets more blunt as time passes and he continues cutting down trees.
 If the woodcutter were to stop sawing, sharpen his saw, and go back to cutting the tree with a sharp blade, he would actually save time and effort in the long run.